Reilly O'Brien

 Reilly Mark O'Brien (born 20 August 1995) is an Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
-A Malcolm Blight Medal winner in 2020, he is currently Adelaide's first-choice ruckman.
+A Malcolm Blight Medal winner in 2020, he is currently Adelaide's second-choice ruckman.

 Early life

-O'Brien participated in the Auskick programs at Flemington Primary School in Flemington, Victoria and at Moonee Valley Football Club.
+O'Brien participated in the Auskick programs at Flemington Primary School in Flemington, Victoria, and at Moonee Valley Football Club.
 He played his junior representative football with the Calder Cannons in the TAC Cup.
 He grew up in the Melbourne suburb of Ascot Vale.

 O'Brien was drafted by the Adelaide Football Club with their first selection and ninth overall in the 2014 rookie draft.